-TCBC will soon launch construction of Beaver County’s first 24-hour men’s emergency shelter.
-Currently there are no in-county shelters that accept men, so this shelter will fill a critical gap in the county’s housing-related crisis solutions.
+We are in the final construction phases of Beaver County’s only 24-hour men’s emergency shelter.
 It will also provide supportive services and case management to help participants gain the stability needed to rebuild their lives.

 In 2021, TCBC was selected by The Community Development Program (CDP) of Beaver County to acquire, rehabilitate, and operate a 24-hour men’s emergency shelter on behalf of the County.
 With initial funding, TCBC purchased the building at 697 State Street in Vanport and worked with WTW Architects on the renovation design.

 Now, with the recent resolution of the Beaver County Board of Commissioners allocating $1 million of the county’s American Rescue Plan (ARP) funding for shelter construction, the renovations will begin.
 Funding from the Community Development Grant (CDBG) CV funds, Emergency Solutions Grant (ESG) CV funds, and Pennsylvania Housing Affordability and Rehabilitation Enhancement Fund (PHARE) funds were also approved.

 Through a bidding process in December, Graham Construction was selected by the CDP of Beaver County and approved by Beaver County to serve as construction partner for the project.